seanbreckenridge/exobrain/programming/languages/python/anthonynotes/README.md

 <https://www.youtube.com/watch?v=ABJvdsIANds>

-Dont use `urlparse`, use `urlsplit` as it is doesnt use the archaic params field (so it has a splight perf cost)
+Dont use `urlparse`, use `urlsplit` as it is doesn't use the archaic params field (so it has a splight perf cost)

 <https://www.youtube.com/watch?v=jH39c5-y6kg>